Lyte as a Rock

-Despite not having much commercial success, it has had a very good evaluation by critics since its publication and it has been considered by various media and specialized press as one of the best and most important rap albums, both in the 80s and in history, mainly due to its influence on the subsequent work of other female rappers.
+The album received critical acclaim and has been considered by music publications as one of the most important rap albums of all time, mainly due to its influence on the subsequent work of other female rappers.
 In January 1998, Lyte as a Rock was included on The Source's "The 100 Best Rap Albums of All Time" list.
 The album is broken down track-by-track by MC Lyte in Brian Coleman's book Check the Technique.

 Background

-In 1987, at the age of 16, Lyte released her debut single, I Cram to Understand U (Sam), about drug addiction and its impact on relationships, being one of the first songs written for the crack era.
-As she has stated, she was 12 years old at the time of writing.
+In 1987, at the age of 16, Lyte released her debut single, "I Cram to Understand U (Sam)", about drug addiction and its impact on relationships.
+This was one of the first songs written for the crack era.
+Lyte has said that she was 12 years old when she wrote it.

-In 1988 she published her debut album Lyte as a Rock.
-In addition to being one of the first female rap LPs (previously only some groups like Salt-N-Pepa and The Sequence had published), it would be the first full album of a female rapper as a solo artist.
+In 1988, Lyte published her debut album Lyte as a Rock.
+As well as being one of the first female rap LPs (previously few groups such as Salt-N-Pepa and The Sequence had published), it was the first full album from a female rapper as a solo artist.

 Recording and production

-As stated in an interview for Okayplayer, all the lyrics on the album are from a rhyming book that she has written over the course of several years.
-During an interview with Jet in 2015, Lyte commented on the production of the songs:
+In an interview for Okayplayer, Lyte explained that the lyrics on the album were from a rhyming book that she wrote over the course of several years.
+In an interview with Jet in 2015, Lyte commented on the production of the songs: